Introduction to Wage Garnishment

 Is an IRS wage garnishment the same as a tax levy?

-No. Unlike an IRS wage garnishment, a tax lien or levy freezes assets and bank accounts of yours that are over $50,000 while the government seeks payment for taxes owed.
+No. Unlike an IRS wage garnishment, a tax lien or levy freezes assets, bank accounts, or other property of yours that are over $50,000 while the government seeks payment for taxes owed.
 If you’re facing an IRS tax levy against your bank or assets, it’s probably too late to act on your own and expect results.
 In this instance, contact our tax attorney immediately to discuss your options.

 If, for whatever reason, you’ve been unable to get your wage levies stopped by contacting the IRS on your own and need an experienced attorney, we can help.
 Contact us today to set up a free initial consultation.
 We will walk you through what’s happening as it happens from a tax professional.